Best Practices

 Centralize communication

 Chasing feedback across email threads, Slack messages, and random Google Docs slows everything down.
-Centralizing communication in a single system makes collaboration smoother.
+Centralizing communication in a single system makes collaboration smoother, and it makes the hidden costs of fragmented content workflows visible enough to fix.

 Use tools like Relato to organize feedback, manage approvals, and create a shared source of truth for every project.
 When your team has one place to track progress, you avoid wasting time hunting for scattered updates.